darkhorse7881/PHminecraft/README.md

 # PHminecraft
-this project is in development all rights go to "https://github.com/brianmiller"
+this project is in development all credit goes to "https://github.com/brianmiller"